How to Pay for College

 The Army, Air Force, and Navy

-Each has their own programs with their special set of requirements, while the US Coast Guard doesn’t offer the same ROTC initiative.
+Each has their own programs with their special set of requirements and schools, while the US Coast Guard doesn’t offer the same ROTC initiative.
 Instead, they have a similar training program known as the College Student Pre-Commissioning Initiative.

 AmeriCorps and Peace Corps